hscells/lsr-benchmark/README.md

 ## Format of Document-Texts

 Each document consists of an `doc_id` and a list of text `segments` that are short enough to be processed by pre-trained transformers.
-For instance, a document that consists of 4 passages would be represented as:
+For instance, a document that consists of 4 passages (e.g., `"text-of-passage-1 text-of-passage-2 text-of-passage-3 text-of-passage-4"`) would be represented as:

 - doc_id: 12fd3396-e4d7-4c0f-b468-5a82402b5336
 - segments: